 Arizona health insurance

 How healthy is living in Arizona?
-The state is ranked as the 25th healthiest state to live in – a two-spot improvement from last year – according to the 2012 America's Health Rankings® by the United Health Foundation.
+The state is ranked as the 28th healthiest state to live in, according to America’s Health Rankings® by the United Health Foundation.

 For more details see the United Health Foundation’s latest findings on Arizona.

 Trust for America’s Health is another source for key Arizona health quality findings.